saritasa-nest/saritasa-dotnet-psgallery/docs/WinRMConfiguration.md

         $PSVersionTable.PSVersion

-2. Run as administrator in PowerShell after restart:
+2. Run as administrator in PowerShell:

         # Install a module to local repository.
 Hit <Enter> to approve NuGet installation.
         Install-Module Saritasa.WinRM -Force